-- 1.5.1 The site will be operated in accordance with a bespoke EP which authorises the acceptance, storage, and treatment of non-hazardous HCl and construction, demolition and excavation (CDE) waste. - 1.5.2 Treatment activities undertaken on site consist of the following: - a) Sorting (with loading shovel/360° excavator or by hand). - b) Manual separation (by picking line). - c) Mechanical separation (including magnets and density separator). - d) Screening (by using appropriate mechanical screen / trommel). - e) Baling (by using appropriate mechanical baling plant). - f) Storage (prior to removal). - 1.5.3 Specified waste management on site includes waste disposal and waste recovery operations listed in Annex IIA and IIB of The Waste Framework Directive 2008/98/EC which are outlined below: - R3: Recycling/reclamation of organic substances which are not used as solvents. - R4: Recycling/ reclamation of metals and metal compounds. - R5: Recycling/reclamation of other inorganic materials. - R13: Storage of wastes pending any of the operations numbered R1 to R12 (excluding temporary storage, pending collection, on the site where it is produced). - D15: Storage pending any of the operations numbered D1 to D14 (excluding temporary storage, pending collection, on the site where it is produced).
+1.5.1 The EP authorises the acceptance, storage, and treatment of non-hazardous HCl waste and construction, demolition and excavation (CDE) waste.

+1.5.2 Treatment activities undertaken on site consist of the following:

+- Sorting (with loading shovel/360° excavator or by hand). - Manual separation (by picking line). - Mechanical separation (including overband magnets and density separator). - Screening (by using appropriate mechanical screening plant / trommel). - Storage (prior to removal).

+1.5.3 Specified waste management on site includes waste disposal and waste recovery operations listed in Annex IIA and IIB of The Waste Framework Directive 2008/98/EC which are outlined below:

+- R3: Recycling/reclamation of organic substances which are not used as solvents. - R4: Recycling/ reclamation of metals and metal compounds. - R5: Recycling/reclamation of other inorganic materials. - R13: Storage of wastes pending any of the operations numbered R1 to R12 (excluding temporary storage, pending collection, on the site where it is produced). - D15: Storage pending any of the operations numbered D1 to D14 (excluding temporary storage, pending collection, on the site where it is produced).